microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

      ![clonetherepo](images/clonetherepo.png)

-1. An instance of **Visual Studio** opens and you might be prompted to sign into to your account.
-Sign in to your account.
+1. An instance of **Visual Studio** opens and you might be prompted to sign into to your account.You may Sign in to your account.

 1. Set the local path where you want the local repository to be placed and select **Clone**.